Plymouth station (MBTA): History

 (and two other lines) was discontinued in July 2012.
 MassDOT and the MBTA subsequently received substantial feedback from rail commuters and legislative representatives to reinstate weekend service to those lines.
 In 2014, funding was reallocated to the FY 2015 state budget (for a trial period) and weekend service resumed on the (formerly) suspended lines on December 27, 2014.
 Prior to the return of weekend service on the Kingston/Plymouth Line, the MBTA held special weekend service to Plymouth for 2 weekends leading up to the 2014 Thanksgiving holiday.
 The two trains per day were intended only for tourists going to Plymouth; they did not run on schedules allowing day trips to Boston.

-The fork at the end of the line creates operational issues - a single train cannot serve both terminal stations efficiently.
-Three daily trips run to both Kingston and Plymouth sequentially, which doubles travel time from Kingston to Boston during much of the day (Kingston is first on all weekday and one weekend trip).
-Between Kingston and Plymouth, the train is simultaneously acting as an inbound train (from the first station to Boston) and an outbound train (from Boston to the second station).
+The fork at the end of the line created operational issues - a single train could not serve both terminal stations efficiently.
+Three daily trips ran to both Kingston and Plymouth sequentially, which doubles travel time from Kingston to Boston during much of the day (Kingston was first on all weekday trips and one weekend trip).
+Between Kingston and Plymouth, trains simultaneously acted as inbound trains (from the first station to Boston) and outbound trains (from Boston to the second station).
 Keolis and the MBTA planned to address the unusual routing during schedule changes in late 2015, but did not do so.

 The station was indefinitely closed in April 2021 along with four other low-ridership stations.
 In June 2021, the MBTA indicated that the station would reopen on July 5, 2022 (the start of a new fiscal year).
 However, due to budget cuts, this service restoration did not occur as planned, with no certain date for resumption of service announced by that time.